molgenis/molgenis/docs/user_documentation/admin-features/guide-ref-user-management.md

 ## Permissions

-You can lso define more fine grained permissions to each user by setting the permission on users instead of
+You can also define more fine grained permissions to each user by setting the permission on users instead of

 ## Try it out
 To let you get a feel of how the user manager works, we will create a new user called molgenis_user.